Start your journey

-2. Follow the brief enrolment instructions provided on that page.
+- Follow the brief enrolment instructions provided on that page.

-3. The organisation will then be listed under 'Organisations', which you can view by clicking on the 'Learn' tab.
+- The organisation will then be listed under 'Organisations', which you can view by clicking on the 'Learn' tab.

-How important is academic standing?
-Leeds always aims to partner with universities of similar academic standing, so you will find that all of our partner universities have a good academic reputation.
+The University of Leeds always aims to partner with universities of similar academic standing, so you will find that all of our partner universities have a good academic reputation.
 Some partner universities have also been selected because, despite lower rankings, they are particularly good in certain subject areas.

 Is the destination affordable on your budget?

-Use feedback forms and Leeds budgeting tool found on our 'Partner Information Library' on Minerva and the information on our 'Calculating the costs of study abroad' web page for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.
+Use feedback forms and Leeds budgeting tool found on our 'Partner University Information Library' on our Minerva organisation and the information on our 'Calculating the costs of study abroad' web page for your research and determine whether you can realistically afford to spend a year in the destination you're considering applying for.

 City or countryside?
 Mountains or coast?
 Hot or cold?
 Do you want somewhere well connected for international or national travel, or are you more interested in local exploration?
 Bear in mind that in the USA, campuses are large, but most are not city-based.

 If you are involved in a particular sports team or society, getting involved in similar activities abroad can help you settle in and offer you some continuity while trying to acclimatise to a new culture.
 If its important to you to maintain skills so you can remain involved in a sport on return to Leeds, make sure you research what opportunities are available at the universities you apply to.

 Whether this is academic or extracurricular; learning a new language from scratch or starting to snowboard; experiencing -20°C or gaining an internship (subject to immigration law); make sure you apply for places that will allow you to achieve your aims.

-If you do have any health conditions, you should research our partner universities carefully; look at the disability and student support information on their website and find out what services are available.
+If you do, it will be essential that you carry out your own research into our partner universities carefully; looking at the disability and student support information on their website and finding out what services are available.
 If you have specific support requirements in place at Leeds that you will need access to abroad, you may wish to contact our partner universities directly to enquire whether this support would be available to you while studying on exchange.
-You should also make contact with your School disability contact and School study abroad coordinator to inform them of your health condition and discuss any support that you require from the School during your year abroad.
+You should also make contact with your School disability contact and School Study Abroad Coordinator to discuss any support that you require from the School during your year abroad.